bitcraze/crazyflie2-nrf-firmware/readme.md

 ## Installation instructions

-See the [installation instructions](docs/build/build.md) in the github docs folder.
+See the [building and flashing instructions](docs/build/build.md) in the github docs folder.

 ## Documentation